 The importance of soil type

-The earth’s land surfaces aren’t uniform like the water in a pond, and neither are the ripple effects after an earthquake.
-Some of the earth is covered in hard rock, some of it in dense soil, and some of it in mud or artificial fill.
+The earth’s land surfaces aren’t uniform like the water in a pond: some of the earth is covered in hard rock, some of it in dense soil, and some of it in mud or artificial fill.
 The distribution of these soil types can vary wildly within small areas and each area's specific makeup affects the impact of an earthquake as it travels through the earth.

-As a result, two points the same distance from an earthquake’s epicenter can experience significantly different effects.
-While one area may remain relatively unscathed, the other may suffer ten times the impact of another due to geological variations known as site effects, which are based on two general characteristics:
+As a result, two points located the same distance from an earthquake’s epicenter can experience significantly different effects.
+While one area may remain relatively unscathed, the other may suffer ten times the impact due to geological variations.
+Known as 'site effects', these distinctions are based on two general characteristics:

 How soil type affects earthquake damage

 An earthquake’s effects vary with the softness of the sediment.
-As seismic waves travel through the ground, they move faster through hard rock than soft soil.
-When waves transition from hard to soft earth, they increase in amplitude (or size).
+Seismic waves that travel through the ground move faster through hard rock than soft soil - when waves transition from hard to soft earth, they increase in amplitude (or size).
 A bigger wave causes stronger shaking.

 The same principle also applies to sediment thickness.
 The deeper the sediment layer above bedrock, the more soft soil there is for the seismic waves to travel through.
 Soft soil means bigger waves and stronger amplification.